MichaIng/DietPi-Docs/docs/software/cloud.md

     - Port: 3000
     - Protocol: TCP+UDP

     If an external access is used, HTTPS is strongly recommended to increase your system security.
-You can get a free certificate e.g. via [dietpi-letsencrypt](../../dietpi_tools/#dietpi-letsencrypt).
+You can get a free certificate e.g. via [`dietpi-letsencrypt`](../../dietpi_tools/#dietpi-letsencrypt).

 === "Fail2Ban integration"

-    Using Fail2Ban your can block IPs after failed login attempts.
+    Using Fail2Ban your can block IP addresses after failed login attempts.
 This hardens your system against e.g. brute-force attacks.

     === "When using journal logging (default)"